wp-plugins/naked-social-share/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Settings Panel: You can now change the display order of the social media sites and disable the ones you don't want.
+* Settings Panel: Google+ button option is now available.
+* Buttons: Fixed a problem with ampersands displaying as their HTML entities when sharing a post (specifically Twitter).
+* Updated readme.txt

 = 1.0.5 =
-Made some code adjustments to the Naked_Social_Share_Buttons class so you can fetch the buttons for any post object.
+* Made some code adjustments to the Naked_Social_Share_Buttons class so you can fetch the buttons for any post object.

 = 1.0.4 =
 * Fixed a problem with the caching not working properly.